h2non/rocky/README.md

 - Able to replay traffic to multiple backends
 - Able to run as standalone HTTP/S server
 - Integrable with connect/express via middleware
-- Full-featured built-in router with params matching
+- Full-featured built-in router with regexp and params matching
-- Routing support based on regexp and wildcards
-- Route specific traffic forward and replay
+- Forward and replay at route level with nested configuration
-- Built-in middleware layer (compatible with connect/express)
+- Built-in middleware layer (mostly compatible with connect/express)
 - Request transformer/adapter on-the-fly
-- HTTP traffic interceptor via middleware/events
+- Traffic interceptor via middleware and events
+- Built-in balance with a round-robin like scheduler
 - Fluent, elegant and evented programmatic API
+- Simple command-line interface with declarative configuration file

 ## When `rocky` is a good choice?